 Benefits of Having an Accurate Sales Forecast

-One of the biggest benefits of having an accurate sales forecasting strategy is that you’ll be able to anticipate demand as well.
-By forecasting demand, you’ll ensure that you meet customer needs and have the correct inventory levels to meet future needs.
+One of the biggest benefits of having an accurate sales forecasting strategy is that you'll be able to anticipate demand.
+By forecasting demand, you'll ensure that you meet customer needs and have the correct inventory levels to meet future needs.

-An accurate sales forecast will help to establish benchmarks for future forecasting and allow you to better prepare for changes in the business, like the end of the holiday season and the beginning of the new year, when there are fewer sales.
-This way, you can avoid over-ordering or under-ordering and be more strategic in the changes that you make within your business.
+An accurate sales forecast helps establish benchmarks for future forecasting and allows you to better prepare for changes in the business, like the end of the holiday season and the beginning of the new year.
+This way, you can avoid over-ordering or under-ordering and be more strategic in the changes you make within your business.

 Sales Forecasting Methods

 There are several sales forecasting methods that businesses can use to help predict future sales volume.
-Unfortunately, none of these sales forecasting methods is 100% perfect, but each can provide useful insights with the right inputs.
+None is 100% perfect, but each can provide useful insights with the right inputs.

-- Top-down sales forecasting – The top-down sales forecasting calculates expected sales based on macro-level data, such as economic indicators and demographic trends.
-While top-down forecasts are helpful for industries with a high level of variation, such as B2C, they can also be too general and provide only a rough forecast.
+Top-down sales forecasting - Calculates expected sales based on macro-level data, such as economic indicators and demographic trends.
+Helpful for industries with a high level of variation (such as B2C), though can be too general and provide only a rough forecast.

-- Sales cycle forecasting – Sales cycle forecasting is the process of measuring and projecting sales performance metrics over time.
-It’s a way to measure the length of your sales cycles, identify variations in performance by stage, and use that information to strategically plan for the future.
-Sales teams have powerful tools at their disposal – their CRM can be used to gather information about deal times and length of activities to project future sales.
+Sales cycle forecasting - The process of measuring and projecting sales performance metrics over time.
+Measures the length of your sales cycles, identifies variations in performance by stage, and uses that information to strategically plan for the future.
+Your CRM can gather information about deal times and length of activities to project future sales.

-- Opportunity stage forecasting – Opportunities are the potential for profit that exists when a company identifies a gap between its current position and a desired future state.
-An opportunity forecast is a prediction of the likelihood that a particular opportunity will materialize in the future based on current conditions and trends.
+Opportunity stage forecasting - A prediction of the likelihood that a particular opportunity will materialise in the future based on current conditions and trends.

 Keys to Success in Sales Forecasting